Smashing Daily #31: A Pedal, A Library, An Opinion

 Everybody should learn how to code, an opinion you hear more and more these days.
 Jeff Atwood thinks this is as ridiculous an opinion as saying that everybody should learn plumbing.
 With ridicule aside, there are some great insights on coding in this article.
 He rightly states that the goal should not be knowing how to code but knowing how to solve problems.
 Knowing how to code might help, but it’s definitely not the ultimate solution: I know plenty of good programmers who make the wrong decisions all the time (and no, I’m not talking about you!).

-“CSS3 Substring Matching Attribute Selectors”
+“CSS3 Substring Matching Attribute Selectors4”

 CSS3 selectors have great names (they may sound a bit like job titles you find on business cards for Very Important Corporate Consultants™).
 But in contrast to job titles, CSS3 selectors actually do make sense.
 Here’s an article about the CSS3 Substring Matching Attribute Selectors—essential tools for styling content generated by CMS’s.

 And another excellent article by Trent Walton about responsive design, with a focus on typography: How do you keep the ideal amount of characters on a line with all resolutions?
 How wide should your website be?
 How big can your font be?
 (He uses 24px for body text!
 Yes, everybody should be doing that!).
 And he wonders what to do with panoramic viewports.
 A definite must read for all designers.

 “The new Reset Firefox feature is like magic7”